mautic/documentation/en/forms/manage_forms.md

 #### No index mode

-In 2.15.0, mautic introduced the ability to disable form indexing from search engines.
-Then you can decide if the `http(s)://yourmauticurl.com/form/{formid}` page is indexed or not.
+In 2.15.0, mautic introduced the ability to disable search engines from indexing forms.
+With this option you can disable search engines from indexing `http(s)://yourmauticurl.com/form/{formid}` if set to "Yes".

 ### Form Injection